Sleep Apnea Treatment in Peoria, IL

 Sleep apnea is a disorder in which a person’s breathing stops and starts.
 It is potentially serious because sudden drops in the levels of oxygen in your blood can increase blood pressure and strain your cardiovascular system.
 It can also increase the risk of stroke.
 Sleep apnea can also cause daytime fatigue and as well as disturbing those around you causing them to become sleep-deprived.

 Peoria Ear, Nose & Throat Groups specializes in diagnosing and treating sleep apnea.
-Treatment options very depending on the severity and a individual diagnosis is needed to determine which option is best for you.
+Treatment options vary depending on the severity and an individual diagnosis is needed to determine which option is best for you.
 If you or someone you know has symptoms of sleep apnea, call Peoria Ear, Nose & Throat Group to schedule a consultation today at (309) 589-5900 to schedule a consultation with the providers at our ENT clinic in Peoria, IL!

 What are the Different Types of Sleep Apnea?